 - Will retrieve azure Active Directory audit logs.
 The audit logs provide traceability through logs for all changes done by various features within Azure AD.
 Examples of audit logs include changes made to any resources within Azure AD like adding or removing users, apps, groups, roles and policies.

-Is a fully managed, real-time data ingestion service.
+Is the fully managed, real-time data ingestion service.

 The publish/subscribe mechanism of Event Hubs is enabled through consumer groups.
 A consumer group is a view (state, position, or offset) of an entire event hub.
 Consumer groups enable multiple consuming applications to each have a separate view of the event stream, and to read the stream independently at their own pace and with their own offsets.